TendTo/lucid/docs/Installation.md

   - [msvc](https://visualstudio.microsoft.com/) 19.32.31332
 - [Gurobi](https://www.gurobi.com/) 12.0.1

+> [!NOTE]
+> Both a Gurobi installation and a valid license are required to build and run Lucid.
+> To indicate the location of the Gurobi installation, ensure that the `GUROBI_HOME` environment variable is set correctly.
+> Alternatively, provide the flag `--repo_env=GUROBI_HOME=/path/to/gurobi` when running Bazel.

 ### Building Lucid

 Assuming all requirements have been met, the first step is to obtain the source code by cloning the repository.